-Shakeel is an associate professor in multimedia communications and networks in the School of Media Arts and Technology.
+Shakeel is an associate professor in computing in the Faculty of Business, Law and Digital Technologies .
 He joined Solent University in October 2015 as the course leader in the computer networking programme.

 Shakeel received his PhD (Dr.-Ing) from the University of Konstanz, Germany, in 2008 for his work on optimized network-adaptive multimedia transmission over IP networks.
 He received his MSc in Information and Communication Systems from TUHH, Germany and BSc (Hons) in Electronics and Communication Engineering from UET Lahore, Pakistan.
 Before joining Solent University, he worked at De Montfort University as a senior research fellow and the course leader in MSc Electronic Engineering.